 ROSEN, A LEADING NATIONAL FIRM, Encourages Unisys Corporation Investors to Secure Counsel Before Important Deadline in Securities Class Action – UIS

-/EIN News/ -- NEW YORK, Dec.
-10, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Unisys Corporation (NYSE: UIS) between August 3, 2022 and November 7, 2022, both dates inclusive (the “Class Period”), of the important January 10, 2023 lead plaintiff deadline.
+NEW YORK, Dec.
+10, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Unisys Corporation UIS between August 3, 2022 and November 7, 2022, both dates inclusive (the "Class Period"), of the important January 10, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Unisys securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.